A country with stunning mountain ranges and rice paddies, Vietnam is an affordable country that can be visited with a budget of $30 to $100 a day.

 - My flight from Da Nang’s airport in Central Vietnam to Bangkok’s airport in Thailand was $82.

 🏠 Accommodation Cost in Vietnam: $150

-My accommodation cost doesn’t include the 3 days of accommodation on the Ha Giang loop as those are included in the tour’s cost.
+My average cost of accommodation in Vietnam was $12 per day.
+My accommodation cost doesn’t include the three days of lodging on the Ha Giang loop as those are included in the tour’s cost.

 |Accommodation||Total Cost||Cost Per Day|

-|Hoi An hotel||$52||$13|
+|Hoi An Hotel||$52||$13|

 🍛 Food Cost in Vietnam: $72

 My average cost of food in Vietnam was $6 per day.

 🚙 Transportation Cost in Vietnam: $76

 Grab rides are almost always more affordable than flagging down a taxi or tuk-tuk.
 Pro tip: use Grab prices as a baseline for negotiating with taxis or tuk-tuks when they’re more conveniently available.

-Activities Cost in Vietnam: $488
+✨ Entertainment Costs in Vietnam: $488

 |Ha Giang Loop tour||$228|

-|Deep water solo in Ha Long Bay||$78|
+|Deep water solo (Ha Long Bay)||$78|

-|Ninh Binh day tour||$63|
+|Ninh Bình day tour||$63|

-|Bamboo Circus show in Hoi An||$25|
+|Bamboo Circus show (Hoi An)||$25|

-|Massages (3 sessions)||$25|
+|Massages (three sessions)||$25|

-|Water Puppet Show in Hanoi||$6|
+|Water Puppet Show (Hanoi)||$6|

-|Vietnam Military Museum in Hanoi||$2|
+|Vietnam Military Museum (Hanoi)||$2|

-|Ngoc Son Temple in Hanoi||$1|
+|Ngoc Son Temple (Hanoi)||$1|

-|Temple of Literature in Hanoi||$1|
+|Temple of Literature (Hanoi)||$1|

-Miscellaneous Cost in Vietnam: $247
+👗 Miscellaneous Cost in Vietnam: $247

 My average cost of miscellaneous spending in Vietnam was $21 per day.